feored/autoblock/README.md

 In the menu that just appeared, click the + on customized variants until all the customized variants are there (if one appears in red, you can delete it and stop).
 If asked, discard changes.
 Most blocks have at least one ground and air variant, but some can have less or more.

 For each custom variant, click on the folder icon where it says empty, then just click on the back arrow again.
 Do this for all custom variants, then save your new custom block.
-This is the .Block.Gbx that you will give as input to the above program using ```-i```.